372dev/TIL/AWS/Cloud_practitioner_03_EC2.md

   * OS (e.g., Linux, Windows)
   * Tenancy (Host, Dedicated, Default)

-### AWS Savings Plans Vs. Reserved Instances: [When To Use Each](https://www.cloudzero.com/blog/savings-plans-vs-reserved-instances)
+### AWS Savings Plans Vs. Reserved Instances: [When To Use Each?](https://www.cloudzero.com/blog/savings-plans-vs-reserved-instances)
+* Reserved Instances are based on the commitment to use an instance at a particular price over a specific period, while Savings Plans are based on the commitment to spend a particular dollar amount per hour over a specific period.

 ### EC2 Spot Instances
 * Can get a discount of up to 90% compared to On-demand
 * Instances that you can "lose" at any point of time if your max price is less than the current spot price
 * The MOST cost-efficient instances in AWS
 * Useful for workloads that are resilient to failure
   * Batch jobs
   * Data analysis
   * Image processing
   * Any distributed workloads
   * Workloads with a flexible start and end time
 * Not suitable for critical jobs or databases

 ### EC2 Dedicated Hosts